 There must be a head coach for each Travel team.
 This individual will be responsible for all phases of team management.
 He or she will choose an assistant coach.
 The announcement of assistant coaches may not happen prior to the player placement notifications.
 Assistant coaches are also subject to the same terms, conditions, review, standards of behavior, and discipline which apply to the head coaches.

 The TC's goal with player assessments is to find those players who can have a positive impact during game situations and to place every player on a team with other players of similar individual abilities.
 The proper placement of players is critical to creating a positive soccer environment for every player.
 Technically proficient players who cannot perform in traffic or when under pressure should not be placed on top teams.
 In contrast, some players whose technical skills may not be as advanced as others, but whose athletic skills and understanding of the game is advanced, should be challenged in an optimal environment to develop technical skills and to help the team.

 Procedure - Player assessments are intended to create an opportunity to evaluate player's abilities in game formats.
-Each dual grade group and gender will have two assessment dates.

 The TC will appoint a Lead Evaluator to oversee an assigned set of player assessments.

 The Lead Evaluator will meet prior to the date of assessments with TD and all evaluators to review the process; provide information on how to evaluate players in an assessment environment and what to look for when evaluating players.

 Evaluators should be licensed coaches with prior experience coaching a Travel team.